rgogloza/nextlevelbi/README.md

-Next Level Bi - from standalone DWH into the Cloud (and back?)
+Next Level Bi - from standalone DWH through Data Lake into the Cloud (and back?)
 =============

 List of issues mentioned on the blog: nextlevelbi.pl